JBerggren/tales/assumptions.md

 > What have you tried?

-> I was thinking maybe it was a css thing with overflow hidden, and the float.
+> I was thinking maybe it was a css thing with overflow hidden, or a float.
 Or maybe the data binding was wrong, or some property is set that makes things hidden in some of the event handlers, or the data parsing...

 > Ok I see.
 There are a lot of moving parts and we don’t know where the problem is.
 Let’s Divide and Conquer